MaanasGantla/m1_reproduced/README.md

 ### 🧐 Evaluation

 We leverage `sglang` to speed up inference process.

 To evaluate the models, your can use our commands at `exp/eval_commands.sh` to execute the makefiles in `exp/`, which run the script `src/eval/inference_keep_think.py`.

+Download the eval data following the [docs](https://github.com/UCSC-VLAA/m1/blob/main/docs/ENV.md#download-eval-data).

 We provide our results in [UCSC-VLAA/m1-results](https://huggingface.co/datasets/UCSC-VLAA/m1-results).